How Much Does It Cost to Build a Home in Hawaii?

 - Walk around the home at an arm’s length, about three feet away.
 Are the details constructed properly, or do you notice a rushed job?

-As a landowner getting ready to build a house, try to find a builder that can sit down and educate you on building a home that is made to last through the harsh elements of this hot, humid, coastal, Hawaii environment.
+When getting ready to build a house, try to find a builder that can sit down and educate you on building a home that endures the harsh elements of this hot, humid, coastal, Hawaii environment.” -Lex Allen